Zack-RT/UnrealEnginePython/README.md

 More tutorials: https://github.com/20tab/UnrealEnginePython/tree/master/tutorials

+# Project Status (UPDATE IN June 2025)

+The original author has stopped maintaining this repository, but my project has created many tools based on UEP, and I am constantly maintaining it..

+Due to limited energy, only the functions under Windows Editor were adapted, and many APIs were added on the basis of the original functions, focusing on obtaining various UOarget properties.
+Friends who are interested in this can continue to maintain it together.

 # Project Status (IMPORTANT)

 Currently (as april 2020) the project is on hold: between 2016 and 2018 20tab invested lot of resources in it but unfortunately epic (during 2018) decided to suddenly release its own implementation and the request made for a megagrant in 2019 by the original plugin author was rejected too.